Digging In: "Smart" Farms: New Targets for Cyber Criminals

 Bruce Droz (14:53):

-So, continuing to think about coverages and, and the policy, you know, a lot of insurance policies have a lot of different options and different things that can be added that need to be aware of cyber policies.
+So, continuing to think about coverages and the policy.
+A lot of insurance policies have a lot of different options and different things that can be added that need to be aware of cyber policies.
 Haven't really been around all that long in a big scheme of insurance.
 It's been fairly recent.
-And our sense is that the coverages are pretty comprehensive for cyber, and most carriers don't offer a lot of pick and shoes, but most of the policies automatically include, I would say the majority of the coverages that you'd want as a policy holder.
+And our sense is that the coverages are pretty comprehensive for cyber, and most carriers don't offer a lot of pick and choose, but most of the policies automatically include, I would say the majority of the coverages that you'd want as a policy holder.
 Would you agree with that?

 Bobby Horn (15:26):